ethersphere/bee-docs/docs/working-with-bee/configuration.md

 *default* `""`

-As a spam prevention measure, for nodes which deployed their chequebook with v0.5.0 or before, specify `transaction` - [the transaction hash of any Ethereum transaction on the Goerli network](http://localhost:3000/docs/FAQ#how-can-i-find-a-transaction-hash-for-the---transaction-configuration-parameter) sent from the Bee node's Ethereum address.
+As a spam prevention measure, for nodes which deployed their chequebook with v0.5.0 or before, specify `transaction` - [the transaction hash of any transaction on the XDAI network](http://localhost:3000/docs/FAQ#how-can-i-find-a-transaction-hash-for-the---transaction-configuration-parameter) sent from the Bee node's Ethereum address.

 #### --verbosity